We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 Then the counselor should know how to help you fix the problem (treatment). **

-Diagnosis and treatment are often a basic part of the counseling process and yet it’s easy for counselors, therapists, and psychologists to fail at these.
-We find that many people state on their Pre-Counseling Inventory that their previous counseling wasn’t helpful.
+Diagnosis and treatment are a basic part of the counseling process and yet it’s very common for counselors, therapists, and psychologists to entirely fail at these.
+Roughly 80-90% of the people we counsel state on their Pre-Counseling Inventory that their previous counseling was not helpful.

 That may be because the counseling didn’t address the deepest “why” beneath the problems, or because the counselor wasn’t able to provide the proper solutions.